floscodes/c-strutils/README.md

 // join two strings
 strjoin(s, snew, " "); // s is now "Hello World!"

+// replace a substring in a string strepl(s, " ", "!"); // s is now "Hello!World!"

 // clear a string
 strclr(s); // s is now ""